ADA Compliant Bathroom Design: Grab Bars

 July 10, 2023

-Restroom grab bar image
+Restroom grab bar image with hand grasping the bar.

 This article summarizes the Americans with Disabilities Act (ADA) grab bar requirements in commercial restrooms, focusing on ADA compliance in toilets and showers.
 The requirements being summarized come from Chapter 6 of the 2010 ADA standards and various sections of the U.S. Access Board version of the standards.